Chart Color Schemes

 Five Dock was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Five Dock has high cultural diversity, with 34.7% of its population born overseas and 33.5% speaking a language other than English at home.
-Christianity is the predominant religion in Five Dock, making up 62.0%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are Italian (17.9%), Australian (15.9%), and English (15.4%).
+Five Dock has a high level of cultural diversity, with 34.7% of its population born overseas and 33.5% speaking a language other than English at home.
+Christianity is the predominant religion in Five Dock, making up 62.0% of the population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups in Five Dock are Italian (17.9%), Australian (15.9%), and English (15.4%).

 Frequently Asked Questions - Diversity